Cuneo: Climate

 Cuneo has a temperate sub-continental climate, with cold winters and hot, dry summers.
 However, it is situated more than 500 m above sea level, which helps to make summers more bearable: the hottest month, July, has an average temperature of 21.6 °C. The coldest, January, averages 1.7 °C. Annual precipitation is about 962 mm, distributed over 81 days.
 The rainfall pattern is similar to that of Turin, with two maxima—one primary and one secondary (spring and autumn) and two minima (summer and winter).
 The driest month is July, 44 mm.
 Snowfalls are frequent owing to high elevation and wind patterns.

 Cuisine and food

 Cuneo's specialty is Cuneesi al rhum, small meringues with dark chocolate coating and a rum-based chocolate filling.
 They are a creation of Andrea Arione (1923), who also registered the name, and sold them in the bar still located in the central square, Piazza Galimberti; another claim makes them a creation of pastry chef Pietro Galletti from Dronero.
 Another specialty is "raviolini al plin", a small ravioli pasta made with meat and vegetables.
-The most famous brand there is Pastificio Boetti, also located close to the central square.